dougsweetser/Q/docs/EM/derive_Euler-Lagrange.md

 ![](../images/EM/derive_Euler-Lagrange/minus_DeldldA_eq_dL_dDelA.png)

-6: Subsitute 5 into the variation in 3:
+6: Substitute 5 into the variation in 3:

-![Vary the action S which equals the integral over space-time of the partial derivative of the Lagrange density with repect to A minus the derivative of the Lagrange density with repect to Del A while varying with repect to A](../images/EM/derive_Euler-Lagrange/dS_eq_dL_dAdA_plus_dL_dDelA_dDelA.png)
+![Vary the action S which equals the integral over space-time of the partial derivative of the Lagrange density with respect to A minus the derivative of the Lagrange density with respect to Del A while varying with respect to A](../images/EM/derive_Euler-Lagrange/dS_eq_dL_dAdA_plus_dL_dDelA_dDelA.png)

-7: The variation will be at the minimum if the variation in the action S is zero, which happends if the integrand is zero:
+7: The variation will be at the minimum if the variation in the action S is zero, which happens if the integrand is zero:

-![The derivative of the Lagrange density with repect to A is equal to the derivative of the partial derivative of the Lagrange density with respect to Del A](../images/EM/derive_Euler-Lagrange/Euler-Lagrange_eq.png)
+![The derivative of the Lagrange density with respect to A is equal to the derivative of the partial derivative of the Lagrange density with respect to Del A](../images/EM/derive_Euler-Lagrange/Euler-Lagrange_eq.png)